mobxjs/mobx/docs/best/decorators.md

 ---

-## Disclamer: Limitations of decorator syntax:
+## Disclaimer: Limitations of decorator syntax:

 _The current transpiler implementations of decorator syntax are quite limited and don't behave exactly the same.
 Also, many compositional patterns are currently not possible with decorators, until the stage-2 proposal has been implemented by all transpilers.